achariam/achariam.github.com/_posts/2015-01-25-prototyping-with-atoms.markdown

 ## The Build

-There is no one definite way to build out an idea.
+Prototyping exists to prove an idea, there is no one definite way to build this idea out.
 I didn’t have much time to put together a prototype so for the first prototype I wanted to assemble something relatively quickly and easily.
 There is a host of websites to get electronics and I chose [Adafruit](www.adafruit.com) for the close proximity of their warehouses to the museum.

 Since I  had a small stipend and a simple idea my parts list was relatively sparse.
 We also had access to a series of basic electronics that included, soldering setups, Arduinos and other prototyping gear.